-Ethnicity: A group or category of people with shared cultural traits such as ancestral origin, language, customs, or social attitudes.
+Ethnicity: A grouping or categorization of people based on shared cultural traits such as ancestral origin, language, custom, or social attitude.

-F
+F.

 Fare Gate: Physical barrier that requires a valid HST ticket to pass.

 Farmland Mapping and Monitoring Program (FMMP): An automated map and database system administered by the California Department of Conservation that records changes in agricultural land use.